 Flukes are parasitic flatworms that infect various parts of the body (eg, blood vessels, gastrointestinal tract, lungs, liver) depending on the species.

 Schistosomiasis is by far the most important trematode infection.
 Schistosoma is the only trematode that invades through the skin; all other trematodes infect only via ingestion.
-About 221 million people are infected worldwide.
+Over 230 million people are infected worldwide.

 Five species of schistosomes infect humans; all have similar life cycles involving freshwater snails.
 S. haematobium causes urinary tract disease; the other Schistosoma species cause intestinal disease.